 when the airline actually admitted they owed us a meal the security wouldn’t let us out of the departures lounge to claim it! -Katherine

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Kos Island Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Kos Island International Airport.

 What to Expect

-- Robinson Club Daidalos – (10 minutes from the airport) No airport shuttle. » Check Rates
+- Angelina Studios – No airport shuttle. » Check Rates

 Free, unlimited WiFi is available at Kos Airport.